New Creationist Textbook On the Way (Again)

 Despite the "not ID" denial in Keas's conference handout, the abstract simply uncritically repeats the same old tired ID creationism talking points about the Cambrian Explosion:

-2. Explore Evolution (supplemental textbook forthcoming in early 2007)Longtime Pandas watchers may be having flashbacks at this point, but there's more!a.
+2. Explore Evolution (supplemental textbook forthcoming in early 2007)a.
 Evaluates the main arguments for and against neo-Darwinism (does not teach about ID)i.
 Common descent (fossil succession, homologies, embryology, & biogeography)b.
 When used with a basal biology textbook, this supplemental curriculum provides an effective way to fairly teach the strengths and weaknesses of Neo-Darwinian evolution.

 With the recent defeats in Kansas and Ohio, no states have official policies that are highly friendly to the DI's "critical analysis" curriculum.
 However, creationists are continually pushing "critical analysis" language in states, and have succeeded in getting a "critical analysis" line in the South Carolina science standards.
 NCSE members should remain alert for bogus "critical analysis" policies as well as for creationist attempts to exploit these policies to get reworked creationist materials, such as Explore Evolution, into the public schools.